 Pooled samples of serum, citrated and EDTA plasma were created close to the start of WHI enrollment to be tested for core analytes and CVD biomarkers alongside participant samples.
 Results from these samples allow the Lab Working Group to monitor the stability of primary analytes over time.

 WHI uses blood samples from women who consented to the screening blood draw, but were not enrolled or randomized into any WHI component.
 The samples are relabeled to provide blinded duplicate samples that are included in all batches of assays.
 When preparing budgets, please include the costs for testing the blind duplicates.
+There is no covariate data associated with these samples.

 WHI includes blind duplicates as quality control samples in all sample pulls, as follows: